Athletics and Extracurriculars

 Athletics Department; ASUI Kibbie Dome 2302; 208-885-0200; www.GoVandals.com

 Idaho has a proud athletic tradition and sponsors 16 intercollegiate sports for men and women.
-The teams are known as the Vandals and compete as a Division I member of the NCAA and Sun Belt (football), Big Sky (men's and women's basketball, volleyball, soccer, men's and women's indoor track and field, men's and women's tennis, men's and women's golf, and men's and women's cross country ) and Western Athletic (swimming and diving) conferences.
+The teams are known as the Vandals and compete as a Division I member of the NCAA and Big Sky (football, men's and women's basketball, volleyball, soccer, men's and women's indoor track and field, men's and women's tennis, men's and women's golf, and men's and women's cross country) and Western Athletic (swimming and diving) conferences.

 The athletic program enjoys splendid facilities.
 The Kibbie-ASUI Activity Center, known as the "Kibbie Dome," houses the Athletic Department offices, team locker rooms, weight room, athletic training facilities, and academic support unit.
-The Kibbie Dome itself is the site for football and men's and women’s basketball games played at the Cowan Spectrum within the Kibbie Dome.
-Historic Memorial Gymnasium is the home for Idaho volleyball.
-Track and field and tennis make great use of the Kibbie Dome's indoor facilities for practice and competition as well, with the five-lane, 290-meter track and the nine indoor tennis courts.
+The Kibbie Dome itself is the site for football, and men's and women’s basketball games are played at the Cowan Spectrum within the Kibbie Dome.
+Historic Memorial Gymnasium is the home of Idaho volleyball.
+Track and field and tennis make great use of the Kibbie Dome's indoor facilities for practice and competition as well, with a five-lane, 290-meter track and nine indoor tennis courts.
 The women's soccer team plays its home matches on Guy Wicks Field.
 The university's 18-hole championship golf course, numerous outdoor tennis courts, and the UI Swim Center complete the facility picture.

 The University of Idaho Department of Athletics is committed to enhancing the visibility and image of the university by: